 Security can be taken over shares in the form of a share pledge in relation to all onshore types of companies, including onshore LLCs and most offshore companies.
-The pledge documentation should always be governed by the relevant jurisdiction of the pledgor, which would typically be UAE onshore law, or in the case of the DIFC, DIFC law.
-Security can be granted under a different jurisdiction; however, it is not advisable as the merits of any dispute would have to be looked at again, in accordance with and by the courts of the jurisdiction where the pledgor is located if the security was ever enforced upon (see the response to question 7.1).
+The pledge documentation should always be governed by the relevant jurisdiction of the share register, which would typically be UAE onshore law or in the case of the DIFC or ADGM, DIFC law or ADGM law, as applicable.

-The procedure for pledging shares in a PJSC or PrJSC is by the physical delivery of the share certificates to the pledgee and entry of the pledge in the company register (though if the shares are not in certificated form, physical delivery is not required).
+The procedure for pledging shares in a PJSC or PrJSC is by the physical delivery of the share certificates to the pledgee and entry of the pledge in the company register (though if the shares are not in certificated form physical delivery is not required).
 A PJSC will usually be required to be listed at one of the UAE's stock exchanges and the pledge should be recorded in the share register maintained by the relevant exchange.
 A PJSC will appoint a share register keeper (such as the Dubai Financial Market ("DFM") or Abu Dhabi Securities Exchange ("ADX")) to record the pledge.
 Upon such registration the pledgee typically has the right to collect dividends and entitlements attached to the shares, though in most cases these are returned to the borrower (with certain limitations) unless the borrower defaults.

 Onshore LLCs did not previously have any clear legal guidance on how their shares could be pledged, and the pledge perfected.
-However, the CCL 2015 implements a new system (under Article 79) that allows pledges of shares in an LLC to be made in accordance with such company's articles, and under an official notarised document to be registered at the companies registrar, for which the Minister of Economy intends to issue specific regulation.
-It is anticipated in the market in Dubai that pledges over shares will have to be registered with the DED to be effective, which is an important development which may facilitate the extension of credit to SMEs, start-ups and family businesses.
+However, the CCL 2015 implements a new system (under Article 79) that allows pledges of shares in an LLC to be made in accordance with such company's articles, and under an official notarised document to be registered at the registrar of companies.
+In Dubai it is a requirement that pledges over shares must be registered with the Department of Economic Development to be effective.

-As indicated before, lenders should also bear in mind that foreign investors are still restricted in their ownership of capital regarding onshore companies (at least 51% should be owned by a UAE national) therefore enforcement can be difficult; and typically, a local security agent or trustee will need to be employed.
+As indicated, subject to the FDI Law, lenders should also bear in mind that foreign investors are still restricted in their ownership of capital regarding onshore companies (at least 51% should be owned by a UAE national) and therefore enforcement can be difficult.
+Typically, a local security agent or trustee will need to be engaged.

-Most offshore companies (including the DIFC) have physical share certificates that can be pledged and delivered, although this is not always the case.
+Most offshore companies (including the DIFC and the ADGM) have physical share certificates that can be pledged and delivered, although this is not always the case.
 Most free zones also have their own registration requirements for such security, which may include execution of certain forms and filing of executed documents with the relevant free zone registrar.